-OpenCPN, an open source chart plotter and navigation software, can be used with devices like dAISy to track ships on a map.
-Any software running on a PC, Mac or small Linux computer that accepts AIS data from a serial input will work with dAISy.
+OpenCPN, an open source chart plotter and navigation software, can be used with dAISy to track ships on a map.
+Any software running on a PC, Mac or Linux computer that accepts AIS data from a serial input will work with dAISy.

-Several of our customers built chart plotters based on Raspberry Pi 2, OpenCPN and dAISy.
+Several of our customers built chart plotters based on Raspberry Pi, OpenCPN and dAISy.
 A detailed write-up can be found here.
 A similar project based on the UDOO Neo single board computer can be found here.

 Disclaimer: WE DO NOT RECOMMEND to rely solely on dAISy for navigation and collision avoidance!

 dAISy is well suited to report nearby ship traffic to websites and services like MarineTraffic, FleetMon, AISHub or Pocket Mariner.